alexpevzner/go-avahi/README.md

 # Build requirements

 This package requires Go 1.18 or newer.
-This is an easy requirement, because Go 1.18 was released at March 2022, so much distros should be up to date.
+This is an easy requirement, because Go 1.18 was released at March 2022, so must distros should be up to date.

 As it is CGo binding, it requires avahi-devel (or avahi-client, the